Skip to content

 1. Create a .tfswitchrc file containing the desired version

-3. Run the command tfswitch in the same directory as your .tfswitchrc
+3. Run the command tfswitch in the same directory as this .tfswitchrc file

 Instead of a .tfswitchrc file, a .terraform-version file may be used for compatibility with tfenv and other tools which use it

-Use .tfswitch.toml file (For non-admin - users with limited privilege on their computers)
+Installing to a custom path (for non-admin users with limited privilege on their computers)

-This is similiar to using a .tfswitchrc file, but you can specify a custom binary path for your terraform installation
+This is similar to using a .tfswitchrc file, but you specify a custom binary path for the installation:

 toml1 toml2